 I just had an oil change and "trip check" by my regular mechanic two weeks ago (right on schedule) in a very well maintained 1993 Camry (only 117,000 miles).
 The next day or so, I noticed a faint burning odor whenever I stopped and got out of the car.
 The odor persisted so I took it back to the mechanic.
 They advised me that numerous seals were leaking and what I'm smelling is the leaking oil "burning" on the exhaust manifold.
 After a few more days of driving around town, I bought some Lucas "Oil Stabilizer" to try to help slow or stop the leaks.
 I checked the oil level, however, and found it about a half a quart too full.
 Key questions: (1) Is it possible/likely that the overfilling with oil may have caused damage to the seals and generated the leaks?
-(2) How important is it to get the "extra oil" out of the system (i.e., will continuing to drive it with too much oil cause more damage?
+(2) How important is it to get the "extra oil" out of the system (i.E, will continuing to drive it with too much oil cause more damage?

-2. never add any additive to oils as the oils have all the additives they need. they rarely work anyway.
+2. Never add any additive to oils as the oils have all the additives they need.
+They rarely work anyway.

-not bad to drive. should be ok
+Not bad to drive.
+Should be ok

-OVERFILLING can and will cause Engine damage.
+Slight Disagreement: OVERFILLING can and will cause Engine damage.
 It increases oil pressure; causes various other problems - and can definitely blow out seals.
 That is why a maximum oil fill level exists.

 You were leaking oil when you checked on the level - and you had already lost oil; and you were still 1/2 quart over full.

-You should talk to your shop about it...
+You should talk to your shop about it.
 They mistakenly overfilled it.
 Not good.

 To fix - the blown seals will now need to be replaced.